idiede/parallel-alsa-modular/README.md

 # parallel-alsa-modular
-The Open Source parallelization of the ALSA Modular Synthesizer.
+Parallelization of the ALSA Modular Synthesizer.